-Table four shows the gross daily peak water use for 2020/21 and the preceding five years for the three water supplies.
-While the Council reached the target for the District, WPR and Paekākāriki supply, unresolved water loss in Ōtaki caused the peak demand to exceed the 490 targets.
+Table 4 shows the gross daily peak water use for 2021/22 and the preceding five years for the three water supplies.
+While the Council reached the 490 l/p/d target for the District, WPR and Paekākāriki supply, unresolved water loss in Ōtaki caused the peak demand to exceed the target.
 Section 4.2 provides more detail on the performance of each water supply.